Loading

 Visa cancellations

-If you are the perpetrator of domestic and family violence, your visa may be refused or cancelled.
+If you are the perpetrator of domestic and family violence, we may refuse or cancel your visa.